JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/a0/Incentive_Effects_a0.md

 \frac{\partial f(z_0,p_i)}{\partial a_0}=\frac{R(p_i-z_0)}{(1+a_0)^2}\le 0.
 $$

-Hence, increasing $a_0$ lowers rewards, but less so for high-pledge pools.
-Hence, a change in $a_0$ may change the rank of pools, induce redelegation, and operators responses.
+Hence, increasing $a_0$ lowers gross pool rewards $f()$, but less so for high-pledge pools.
+As a consequence, a change in $a_0$ may change the rank of pools, induce redelegation, and operators responses.